mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Data_Access_Backend_Group/WeeklyReport_BackendGroup_2-12-2024.md

 - Research on HMAC.
 - Come to an agreement on the consensus algorithm that is going to be implemented.
 - Implement the P2P aspect of blockchain.

+## Individual Report - David Weisman
+### Previous Goals
+- Set up better communication as a team
+- Add more testing for the blockchain

+### Key Points
+- Created dummy decryption function as placeholder until we get a better understanding of how the networking team plans on implementing that.
+- Created testing folder and procedures on said function with room for expansion when it actually gets implemented.
+- Reviewed verification function.

+### Next Week Goals
+- Gain better understanding of the progress of the other groups so we can work better together.
+- Become more familiar with HMAC and how we can utilize this in our blockchain.
+- Get on same page as team with the concensus algorithm.